mortang2410/dotfiles/README.md

 they spent on learning a tool, *they must also be clear-headed about its faults*.
 For instance, up until a few years ago, vim/nvim could not handle certain programming languages very well (stuff like autocompletion, checking syntax etc.).
-But now `nvim` can use language servers, which take care of such things; and Visual Studio now has a Vim mode (though pretty basic), so there is some kind of convergence of awesomeness happening on both sides.
+But now `nvim` can use [ language servers](https://langserver.org/), which take care of such things.
+In fact, langservers are what inspired me to take a second look at vim/nvim.
+Additionally, Visual Studio now has a Vim mode (though pretty basic), so there is some kind of convergence of awesomeness happening on both sides.
 With that being said, I am just content with what I have figured out, and maybe contentment is the best metric.
 Best to only learn a new tool when one feels like it, and hopefully enjoys the journey as well.

 There is no need to read anything further until you actually want to try it out.
 Even then, the installation guide is a bit rough and